kolkhis/psc/src/u8lab.md

 7. Set the database up properly

-   - a. `cp /var/lib/aide/aide.db.new /var/lib/aide/aide.db`
+   - `cp /var/lib/aide/aide.db.new /var/lib/aide/aide.db`
-   - b. `update-aide.conf`
+   - `update-aide.conf`

 8. Test aide by making files in a tracked directory

-   - a. `mkdir /root/prolug`
+   - `mkdir /root/prolug`
-   - b. `touch /root/prolug/test1`
+   - `touch /root/prolug/test1`
-   - c. `touch /root/prolug/test1`
+   - `touch /root/prolug/test1`
-   - d. `time aide -c /etc/aide/aide.conf –check`
+   - `time aide -c /etc/aide/aide.conf –check`
-     - i.
-Did you see your new files created?
+     - Did you see your new files created?
-     - ii.
-How long did this take to run?
+     - How long did this take to run?
-       - 1. What type of usage do you see against user/system space?
+       1. What type of usage do you see against user/system space?

 ![Image 3](./assets/images/u8/image3.png)